kaffeebrauer/angular-performance-checklist/README.md

 **Resources**
 - [quick-execution](https://angular.io/guide/template-syntax#quick-execution) - official documentation for template expressions
 - [Increasing Performance - more than a pipe dream](https://youtu.be/I6ZvpdRM1eQ) - ng-conf video in youtube.
 Using pipe instead of function in interpolation expression

-# Conclusion

-The list of practices will dynamically evolve over time with new/updated practices.
-In case you notice something missing or you think that any of the practices can be improved do not hesitate to fire an issue and/or a PR.
-For more information please take a look at the "[Contributing](#contributing)" section below.

-# Contributing

-In case you notice something missing, incomplete or incorrect, a pull request will be greatly appreciated.
-For discussion of practices which are not included in the document please [open an issue](https://github.com/mgechev/angular2-performance-checklist/issues).

-# License

-MIT